 Work with XML and JSON

-This tutorial features services publishing a mix of XML and JSON, and explains how to combine them and expose the composed services as a REST API.
+This tutorial shows how to link services that publish a mixture of XML and JSON.
+It explains how to combine these services and then expose them as a REST API.

-It shows starting an Hazelcast Flow project from scratch so, if you’re unfamiliar with Flow, this is the perfect starting point.
+How to begin a Hazelcast Flow project is described from scratch so, if you’re unfamiliar with Flow, this is the perfect starting point.

 Overview

-// A service the returns a list of Films (in XML)
+// A service that returns a list of Films (in XML)

 operation findAllFilms():FilmList